Sicily: Archaeological sites

 The excavation and restoration of one of Sicily's best known archaeological sites, the Valley of the Temples in Agrigento, was at the direction of the archaeologist Domenico Antonio Lo Faso Pietrasanta, Fifth Duke of Serradifalco, known in archaeological circles simply as "Serradifalco".
 He also oversaw the restoration of ancient sites at Segesta, Selinunte, Siracusa and Taormina.

 Castles

-In Sicily there are hundreds of castles, the most relevant are:
+In Sicily there are hundreds of castles.
+The most prominent are: